Japan's Obsession With Pretty Manhole Covers

 For fans of Pokémon, get ready to keep your eyes on the ground the next time you're in Japan!
 In 2018, Japan started installing a series of Pokémon manholes (also known as Poké Lids or Pokéfuta) in the country - close to 100 of them have since been placed in eight different prefectures so far, including Kagoshima, Hokkaido, Fukushima, Kagawa, and Miyazaki.

-Just two days ago, the Poké Lids have finally hit the streets of Japan's capital, Tokyo!
+Besides these regions, you can also find the newest additions now in Japan's capital, Tokyo!
 Time to do some Pokémon Go in real life - in search of these adorable manhole covers.